Forest Breath, 2018

 My aunt Manorama Savur’s last major research project* which she talked extensively to me about was on the destruction of the bamboo forests of India and the resulting desertification as a result of the deforestation, two words which were and still are mysterious to me.

-When I started the Forest Breath project, in June 2016, a year had almost passed since my mother had passed away, on my birthday, June 19; as a way of anticipating that strange collision, the anniversary of her death and my birthday, I started this project in the forest.
+When I started the Forest! body of work on the old-growth forest, in June 2016, a year had almost passed since my mother had passed away, on my birthday, June 19; as a way of anticipating that strange collision, the anniversary of her death and my birthday, I started this project in the forest.

-*Manorama Savur, And the Bamboo Forests in the Indian Forests: What did the Pulp and Paper Industry do?
+*Manorama Savur, And the Bamboo Flowers in the Indian Forests: What did the Pulp and Paper Industry do?
 Manohar Publishers, 2003.

 Cookie settings